gthoma17/gregmakesxyz/hugo_site/content/about.md

 type: page
 draft: false
 showmeta: false
-categories: null
-tags: null
-series: null
 ---

 # Hi 👋 I’m Greg

 This is my website.
 I probably won’t update it especially often, but hopefully it gives you an idea of what I’m all about

 ### Site Features

-* [Blog](/posts/): Some of my inside thoughts, but on the outside!
+- [Blog](/posts/): Some of my inside thoughts, but on the outside!

-* [Notes](/notes/): Quick thoughts and half-bakes ideas -- like Twitter but with signifiicantly fewer people!
+- [Notes](/notes/): Quick thoughts and half-bakes ideas -- like Twitter but with signifiicantly fewer people!

-* [Résumé](/documents/resume/): A few things about my career that I do want to talk about 😄
+- [Résumé](/documents/resume/): A few things about my career that I do want to talk about 😄